Co-operative Women’s Guild

-Founded in 1883, the Co-operative Women’s Guild of England and Wales is one of the oldest women’s organisations in existence.
-Its objects are to encourage and educate women to play a full part in the Co-operative Movement and in local, national and international affairs.
+Founded in 1883, the Co-operative Women’s Guild of England and Wales and in 1892 in Scotland, is one of the oldest women’s organisations in existence.
+Its objectives were to encourage and educate women to play a full part in the Co-operative Movement and in local, national and international affairs.
 It strives, through a wide variety of educational, social, cultural and recreational activities, to enable each of its members to live a full, interesting and useful life.

-Currently, the Guild has 58 Branches in England and Wales.
-Each plans its own programme around the Aims and Objects of the Guild and elects its own officers.
-Most raise money for a nationally agreed charitable project, as well as supporting local causes.
+At the present moment, the Guild has 45 Branches in England and Wales.
+Each plans its own programme around the purpose and commitments of the Guild and elects its own officers.
+Each year, most Branches raise money for a nationally agreed charitable project, as well as supporting local causes.

 Branches are encouraged to work in close contact with local Co-operative Societies.

 Policy is determined by an Annual Congress to which each Branch is entitled to send one delegate, who has one vote.
 District and Regional Councils and the National Executive Committee are elected annually by the Branches.

 In the past, the Guild has had strong ties with women in many countries through the Women’s Committee of the International Co-operative Alliance and, in association with other Co-operative organisations; played an active part in a variety of projects in developing countries.

 The Guild endeavours to improve the status of women and campaigns to have a better quality of life for all.